 So, if you're ready to add literal and figurative life to your aesthetic, add one (or all) of these plant babies to your wish list.

-The rubber plant (Ficus elastica) is a fairly easy evergreen that was a popular indoor plant in the ’70s, and it’s making a big comeback.
+The rubber plant (Ficus elastica) is a fairly easy evergreen that was a popular indoor plant during the ’70s, and it’s making a big comeback.
 The stunning burgundy color adds a pretty pop to any room, but it’s the large, leathery, glossy leaves that have people clamoring for this handsome houseplant.
-The leaves can grow up to eight inches long or more, and the best part is the rubber plant actually likes to be slightly pot-bound.
-Just set it and forget it.
+And the best part is the rubber plant actually likes to be pot-bound.
+Just set it and (mostly) forget it.

-Palm tree–lined streets form the iconic backdrop of our California coast, so it’s no wonder this popular plant is making its way into our homes, too.
-They are incredibly atmospheric; as soon as they’re in the room, you immediately feel a tropical, luxurious vibe.
-They work particularly well in larger rooms with tall ceilings but can spruce up a small yet spacious apartment, too.
-Palms work well indoors because they love shade, and are slow growing, so they won’t outgrow their space too quickly.
+Palms are incredibly atmospheric; as soon as they’re in the room, you immediately feel a tropical, luxurious vibe.
+They work particularly well in larger rooms with tall ceilings but can spruce up a spacious apartment, too.
+Palms work well indoors because they love the shade and are slow-growing, so they won’t outgrow their space too quickly.

 There is so much to love about this glossy green plant.
-Its striking leaf shape is a beautiful addition to any interior, but the best part about the stylish species is that it actually thrives in low light, making it better suited to an indoor environment.
-It’s also drought-friendly because it prefers to be on the dry side.
-A philodendron won’t need to be watered more than once a week.
-There are literally hundreds of species, but the split-leaf philodendron (Monstera deliciosa) seems to be the most popular thanks to its large-scale leaves.
+Its striking leaf shape is a beautiful addition to any interior, but the best part about the stylish species is that it actually thrives in low light.
+It’s also drought-friendly, preferring to be on the dry side.
+There are literally hundreds of species, but the split-leaf philodendron (Monstera deliciosa) seems to be among the most popular thanks to its striking, large-scale leaves.